tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Middleboxes

-A more serious problem is MITM proxies which do not support this extension.
-{{RFC8446, Section 9.3}} requires that such proxies remove any extensions they do not understand.
-The handshake will then present a certificate based on the public name, without echoing the "encrypted_client_hello" extension to the client.
+{{RFC8446, Section 9.3}} requires TLS-terminating proxies ignore unknown parameters, and generate their own ClientHello containing only parameters they understand.
+Thus, when presenting a certificate to the client or sending a ClientHello to the server, the proxy will act as if connecting to the public name, without echoing the "encrypted_client_hello" extension.

 Depending on whether the client is configured to accept the proxy's certificate as authoritative for the public name, this may trigger the retry logic described in {{handle-server-response}} or result in a connection failure.
 A proxy which is not authoritative for the public name cannot forge a signal to disable ECH.

-A non-conformant MITM proxy which instead forwards the ECH extension, substituting its own KeyShare value, will result in the client-facing server recognizing the key, but failing to decrypt the SNI.
-This causes a hard failure.
-Clients SHOULD NOT attempt to repair the connection in this case.

 # Compliance Requirements {#compliance}